 Best fruits to use in gazpacho

-You can experiment with any ripe summer fruit like or frozen fruit you have at home; it will be delicious with most combinations!
+You can experiment with any ripe summer fruit or with any frozen fruit you have at home; it will be delicious with most combinations!

 A trick that works very well is to mix any type of fruit with an apple: its taste and color combine with almost any other fruits and it’s very convenient if you don’t have so much of the other more seasonal fruits.

 How to make watermelon gazpacho (gazpacho de sandía)

 Gazpacho is already a refreshing summertime dish, but by adding watermelon it’s made even more so!